itdxer/neupy/site/docs/layers/basics.rst

     layers.Convolution((32, 3, 3))

+Each of the convolutional layers takes one mandatory argument that defines convolutional filter.
+Input argument contains three integers ``(number of filters, number of rows, number of columns)``.
+Information about the stack size takes from the previous layer.

-NeuPy supports only 2D convolution.
-It's trivial to make a 1D convoltion.
-You can for instance set up width eqaul to ``1`` like in the following example.
+NeuPy supports only 2D convolution, but it's trivial to make a 1D convoltion.
+We can for instance set up width eqaul to ``1`` like in the following example.

 .. code-block:: python